OT

 Mixing old and new syntax

 If you fix three scripts and leave one with set, that one will still break.
 Go through every script in your package.json when you make this change.
-I missed one the first time around and spent 20 minutes wondering why only the build script was failing.

 Other shell-specific things